 “Why does solar cost so much?”

 Solar technology is just that, technology.
-SunPower provides a premium product with the industry's most powerful solar panels2.
+SunPower provides a premium product with the industry's most powerful solar panels*Highest efficiency panels available: Based on datasheet review of websites of top 20 manufacturers per IHS, as of May 2019..
 The power behind these panels all comes down to what makes SunPower unique, Maxeon® solar cells.
 Made with precision, Maxeon cells separate themselves from conventional cells with a smooth, anti-reflective coating that allows the surface to trap more sun - including infrared and ultraviolet light.
 In addition, the thick copper backing adds strength and prevents corrosion.
 Together, these qualities grant SunPower panels maximum efficiency within the industry2 by surpassing the common downfalls conventional panels run into, like exposure and weathering.

 In addition, every piece of a SunPower solar system is meticulously designed and tested for long-term reliability.
 This is why SunPower stands behind our technology with the SunPower® Complete Confidence Warranty.
 SunPower covers what conventional solar warranties don’t, and guarantees that panels won’t lose more than 8% of their original power output in 25 years.
 Compare that to just 19% for conventional solar.

 “Can I get a battery for my solar system?”